 It is used to relieve cramps in the muscles of your stomach, intestines, bowels and bladder.
-For procedures such as CT Colonograms, MRI pelvis scans (including prostate, bladder and gynaecological examinations) and barium enemas, it can help relieve spasm and discomfort as well as improve image quality (to aid diagnosis).
+For procedures such as CT Colonography and MRI scans (including small bowel, bladder and gynaecological examinations), it can help relieve spasm and discomfort as well as improve image quality (to aid diagnosis).